ranibasna/Reproducible-research-with-R-/docs/Git.md

 - At some point your project will be published.
 Github or Bitbucket (or similar) are excellent places to publicly distribute your code.
 Other researchers can then use git to access the code needed for reproducing your results, in exactly the state it was when used for the publication.
 - If needed, you can host private repositories on Github and Bitbucket as well.
 This may be convenient during an ongoing research project, before it is publicly published.

 The best way to get an idea about git is simply to start using it.
 The tutorial below will guide you through the essential steps, with a focus on what is needed for making a project reproducible.
 There are many additional features of both git and the web-based repository hosting services (like Github and Bitbucket) that are not included here.
-If you are interested in learning more, the web is filled with information (see some examples below)!
+If you are interested in learning more, the web is filled with information!

 # Git commands
 * git init: Create an empty Git repository or reinitialize an existing one.
-Can be used to convert an unversioned project o a git repository or initialize a new empty repository.
+It can be used to convert an unversioned project o a git repository or initialize a new empty repository.
 Until you run this command inside a repository or directory, it’s just a regular folder.
 Only after you input this does it accept further Git commands.
 * git config: Get and set repository or global options. it is used for configuration of git for the first time.
 * git status:  Show the working tree status.
 See which files are inside it, which changes still need to be committed, and which branch of the repository you’re currently working on.
 * git add: Add file contents to the index.
 * git commit: Git’s most important command.
 After you make any sort of change, you input this in order to take a “snapshot” of the repository.
-Usually it goes git commit -m “Message here.”
+Usually, it goes git commit -m “Message here.”
 The -m indicates that the following section of the command should be read as a message.

 * git branch: Working with multiple collaborators and want to make changes on your own?
 This command will let you build a new branch, or timeline of commits, of changes and file additions that are completely your own.
 Your title goes after the command.
 If you wanted a new branch called “cats,” you’d type git branch cats.